Snow Buddies: Plot

-Air Bud's quintuplet Golden Retriever puppies (known as the Buddies) from the town of Fernfield, Washington are having fun with their new owners before they go to school.
+Air Bud's Golden Retriever puppies (known as the Buddies) from the town of Fernfield, Washington are having fun with their new owners before they go to school.
 The puppies meet up in the park and decide to play hide and seek.
 Budderball sees an ice cream truck and decides to go in, forcing the others to try and rescue him, but the Buddies become trapped in a truck heading to Ferntiuktuk, Alaska.
-Upon arrival, the Buddies meet Shasta, an Alaskan Husky puppy whose 11-year-old owner, Adam Bilson, is determined to win the Alaskan sled dog race because of what had happened to his father, due to a tragic accident a year prior.
+Upon arrival, the Buddies meet an Alaskan Husky puppy named Shasta, whose owner, Adam Bilson, is determined to win the Alaskan sled dog race.
 The puppies decide to help Shasta pursue his dreams as well as get to the airport, located at the finish line.
-Although Shasta's parents are both dead, and the puppies in a predicament as there is nobody to teach them how to become snow dogs, Shasta manages to persuade a legendary Alaskan Malamute named Talon, who had taught Shasta's deceased father, into teaching the puppies.
+Although Shasta's parents are both dead, and the puppies in a predicament as there is nobody to teach them how to become snow dogs, Shasta manages to persuade a legendary Alaskan Malamute named Talon, who had taught Shasta's father, to teach the puppies.

-When Shasta introduces Adam to his new sleigh team, the child is delighted at the prospect of his dreams finally coming true and the team pursue vigorous training routines.
-Adam begins building a new sleigh with his team of hard-working puppies.
+When Shasta introduces Adam to his new sleigh team, Adam is delighted at the prospect of his dreams finally coming true and the team pursue vigorous training routines.
 Talon proudly watches as the team's efforts come to fruition and it seems as though they are cooperating as a team.
-The older town huskies, however, are not impressed and begin to plan their downfall.
-Two of the huskies Francois and Philippe, reveal to the Buddies that Shasta's parents were killed during a dog sled race last year when the ice beneath them shattered to dishearten them.
+The older town huskies are not impressed and begin to plan their downfall.
+Two of the huskies, Francois and Philippe, reveal to the Buddies that Shasta's parents were killed during a dog sled race last year when the ice beneath them shattered.

-Talon calls the puppies to the mountain lake one night to view the Northern Lights before he goes of telling Shasta that he knows all he needs to know and that he can become the great leader that his father once was; once all the puppies say their goodbyes to him, Talon disappears into the lights.
-The following morning, the puppies enter the race with Adam, but everyone else laughs at the thought of a little boy and puppies entering a race.
-The sheriff goes over the rules and sees Adam wrote his own name in the entry list.
-After being reminded how treacherous the race is by the sheriff, the puppies begin their track while Jean George III, an unscrupulous and arrogant French musher (who is hated by nearly everyone in town) and last year's champion, cheats his way through every race by sabotaging the other mushers' sleds or pushing them off their sleds.
-Soon only young Adam and Jean George are left but news of a blizzard arrives and it's too late to call off the race as the racers have already gotten past the midway checkpoint.
+Talon calls the puppies to the mountain lake one night to view the Northern Lights before he goes of telling Shasta that he knows all he needs to know and that he can become the great leader that his father once was; once all the puppies say their goodbyes to him, Talon disappears.
+The following morning, the puppies enter the race with Adam.
+Jean George III, an unscrupulous and arrogant French musher and last year's champion, sabotages the other racers, leaving only him and Adam left.
+A blizzard arrives, but it is too late to call off the race as the racers have already gotten past the midway checkpoint.